hotchocolatehang/n-body-problem/README.md

 $ ./bin/generate -f new_scene -n 100 -t 0.03
 $ ./bin/N_Body_Problem new_scene.simsetup
 ```
-As you can see the scene generator adds .simsetup to a given filename and saves generated result in scenes/ folder.
+As you can see the scene generator adds .simsetup to a given filename.

 ### Scene format